Collective behavior of independent scaled Brownian particles with renewal resetting: Full statistics of the center of mass

 to be equal to a prescribed value $a$.
 Sometimes it will be more convenient to deal with the probability distribution $\mathcal{P}(A,N)$ of the sum itself,

 Since the particles are non-interacting, $\Sigma$ is a sum of $N\gg 1$ independent identically distributed random numbers.
 Similarly to the statistics of $\ell$, the statistics of $\Sigma$ is strongly affected by the behavior of the large-$|x|$ tail of the ``parent distribution" $p_s(x)$ \cite{Petrov,Nagaev,Denisov}.
-As follows from Eq.~(\ref{largexA}), there are two qualitatively different regimes of the scaling behavior of the probability distributions $P(a,N)$ and $\mathcal{P}(\Sigma,N)$, depending on $H$.
+An inspection of the large-$|x|$ tail of the single-particle distribution~(\ref{largexA}) shows that there are two qualitatively different regimes of the scaling behavior of the probability distributions $P(a,N)$ and $\mathcal{P}(\Sigma,N)$, depending on $H$.

 For $H\leq 1/2$ the large-$|x|$ tail of $p_s(x)$ falls off exponentially, or faster than exponentially, with $|x|$, see Eq.~(\ref{largexA}).
-This regime corresponds to the ``standard" large-deviation scaling behavior of $\mathcal{P}(A,N)$ at $N\to \infty$ \cite{Petrov},
+This regime corresponds to the ``standard" large-deviation scaling behavior of $\mathcal{P}(A,N)$ at large $N$ \cite{Petrov},

 where the rate function $f(a)$ remains analytic even in the limit of $N\to \infty$.